 Swirl card

-Swirl’s gift card can also be accepted worldwide at any outlet that accepts Mastercard – online or offline – and is fully compliant with the small benefit exemption.
+Swirl’s gift card is a prepaid, non-reloadable, single-load physical card accepted worldwide at any outlet that accepts Mastercard – online or offline – and is fully compliant with the small benefit exemption.

 Perx card